 The Anishinaabe territory is much larger and extends beyond our current territory.
-Today it extends north of Treaty No.1 territory, along the east shore of Lake Winnipeg to Berens River, across to the Dauphin River along with water ways up to the northern tip of Waterhen Lake, across the Winnipegosis north of Duck Bay, then to the source of the Shell River in Duck Mountains along the Assiniboine to the Moose Mountains in southeastern Saskatchewan across the international border up by Brandon then to white mud river across over to the Drunken River, then to Winnipeg River where it started.
+Today Treaty No.2 territory extends north of Treaty No.1 territory, along the east shore of Lake Winnipeg to Berens River, across to the Dauphin River along with water ways up to the northern tip of Waterhen Lake, across Lake Winnipegosis north of Duck Bay, then 2 miles west of the the source of the Shell River in Duck Mountain along the Assiniboine to Fort Ellice, 2 miles west, then to the Moose Mountain across the international border up to Brandon rapids located 2 miles east then to white mud river across over to the Drunken River, then to Winnipeg River where it started.

 The territory includes 8,676,828 hectares of land (21,440,909 acres).
-Included within our territory are many of our mountains, rivers and lakes which include; Riding Mountain National Park, Duck Mountain Provincial Park, Turtle Mountain Provincial Park, Hecla/ Grindstone Provincial Park, and Moose Mountain Provincial Park Saskatchewan and many lakes such as Dauphin Lake, Clear Lake, Childs Lake, south basin of Lake Winnipegosis and Lake Winnipeg and north basin of Lake Manitoba.
+Included within our territory are many of our mountains and waters which include; Duck Mountain, Hecla/ Grindstone Moose Mountain, Riding Mountain, Turtle Mountain and many lakes such as Dauphin Lake, Clear Lake, Childs Lake, south basin of Lake Winnipegosis and Lake Winnipeg and north basin of Lake Manitoba.

 Beginning at the mouth of Winnipeg River, on the north line of the lands aggrieved by said treaty;

 thence running along the eastern shore of Lake Winnipeg northwardly as far as the mouth of Beren’s River;

 thence across said lake to its western shore, at the north bank of the mouth of the Little Saskatchewan or Dauphin River;